gunins/functional/readme.md

 There is two streams, first shifting aray, and return each item, second split to pairs.
 Third collecting data.

-Example is very basic, but, just show how to use outside Nodejs Streams, for example, readArray, can be Websocket.
+This example show how to use outside Nodejs Streams, and can be useful in browser, for example, `readArray` can be Websocket.

 **Readable Streams in browser**